FrostyX/infra-docs/fedorapackages.rst

 =====================================

-There is a script in the fedoracommunity git repository called 'fcomm-dev-update' that you must first copy to the puppet server.
+There is a script in the fedoracommunity git repository called 'fcomm-dev-update' that you must first copy to the ansible server.
 Then you run it with the same arguments as the release script.
 This tool will sign the RPMs, copy them into the infrastructure testing repo, update the repodata, and then run a bunch of func commands to update the package on the dev server.